Article Last Updated: July 1, 2020

 With a thicker ankle fabric and compressed weave, you’re likely to experience fewer muscle vibrations which cause overstraining.

 Muscle injuries can be avoided if you wear these socks every time you go for a run.

-Moreover, the heel cushioning reduces the pressure on your joints so you can run comfortably.
+Moreover, the heel cushioning reduces the pressure on your joints or in lower legs so you can run comfortably.

 The toe area is cushioned to allow your toes to move without affecting your mobility.

-There are only 2 sizes available of these socks, so you need to make sure that you’re buying a pair that fits well.
+There are only 2 sizes available of these socks, so you need to make sure that you’re buying a pair of compression socks that fits well.

 Some of the prints can leave impressions on your legs.

 If you hate this, then you should stick to the solid colors.

 - Help you get in shape after a long run.